dhia336/Cinema_Tickets_Booking_System/README.md

 ## Support

-For support, please open an issue in the GitHub repository or contact the development team.
+For support, please open an issue in the GitHub repository or contact me

-## Acknowledgments

-- FPDF library for PDF generation
-- All contributors who have helped shape this project